 “Five transverse white bands of Kufesque [footnoted as Pseudo-Kufic] text in dark blue.
 The text is a form of “Allah” — ‘-ll-h (‘allahu), the name of God repeated.
 The first consonant, possibly by reason of the ornament, has been left out… To a faithful Muslim it would seem impossible to have the name “Allah” on a stocking, or on any part where one has to step… Might somebody with a different religious belief have worn such footgear, as a kind of protection, during his or her lifetime?”

-A conference report titled Textile Messages: Inscribed fabrics from Roman to Abbasid Egypt was published in 2006, under the general editorship of Cäcilia Fluck and Gisela Helmecke.
-One of the papers it includes, by Antoine de Moor, Chris Verhecken-Lammens, and Mark Van Strydonck, is on the Relevance and irrelevance of radiocarbon dating of inscribed textiles.
+A conference report titled Textile Messages: Inscribed fabrics from Roman to Abbasid Egypt was published in 2006 and includes a paper by Antoine de Moor, Chris Verhecken-Lammens, and Mark Van Strydonck on the Relevance and irrelevance of radiocarbon dating of inscribed textiles.
 It focuses on the collection of antique textiles held by the shipping firm Katoen Natie in Antwerp, Belgium.
 The items selected for analysis include four stockings of the type illustrated above.
 The introduction to the section about them states:

 Only two of the stockings include this graphic device (which appears on numerous additional objects and fragments of fabric with varying degrees of stylization) but all four were radiocarbon dated.
 The inscribed pieces most probably date from 1110–1149 and 1116–1143 CE, and one of the non-inscribed ones from 1115–1145.
 At a lower degree of certainty, they could all have been made as early as the 1040s.
 The corresponding latest possible dates differ for the three, but lie roughly between 1220 and 1260.
 The final stocking dates from 1019–1213 CE.
 The most likely dates are all significantly earlier than the one estimated for the sock in Sweden but the basis for comparison is uncertain.